Some people who follow a keto diet may experience diarrhea and other gastrointestinal (GI) problems as side effects.

 There are a few other reasons why people on a keto diet may experience GI problems.
 These include:

 Gut microbiota refers to microorganisms in the GI tract.
-These mainly consist of bacteria that are important to health in many ways, including helping the body absorb nutrients.
+These mainly consist of

 To break down fat, the liver needs to produce bile.
 A diet high in fat requires the liver to release extra bile.
 As bile is a natural laxative, an excessive amount may push waste through the digestive tract quicker than usual, leading to diarrhea.